-7 Interim Results
+7 Results

-- A standard set of experimental conditions (time, temperature, concentration ranges, stirring speed, stirrer bar geometry, glassware, reaction volumes) has been explored and decided upon.
-Specifically, this has allowed us to rule out experimental issues such as possible mass transfer limitation of the kinetics (the reaction uses air as a co-oxidant), confirm there is no sensitivity to water content, and that the range of conditions are viable (ie no catalyst deactivation or non-starter conditions).
-Analytically, NMR has been chosen as the most general and applicable method for monitoring the reaction and the data returned has been shown to be reliable and reproducible. - A set of 93 compounds (including substrates, ligands, radical, and base) have been selected and molecular descriptors calculated. - Various unsupervised data clustering methods and similarity measures have been implemented and compared on the provided molecular descriptors to look for intrinsic structures of input reactions.
-A data visualization tool and website has been built for presenting and assessing the results. - The general machine learning framework has been built successfully.
-This framework serves as baseline for using different machine learning methods for predicting kinetic profiles. - An active learning scheme has been developed based on entropy condition of the results.
+- A standard set of experimental conditions (time, temperature, concentration ranges, stirring speed, stirrer bar geometry, glassware, reaction volumes) has been explored and identified.
+Specifically, this has allowed us to rule out experimental issues such as possible mass transfer limitation of the kinetics (the reaction uses air as a co-oxidant), confirm there is no sensitivity to water content, and that the range of conditions are viable.
+Analytically, in situ IR has been chosen as the most general and applicable method for monitoring the reaction and the data returned has been shown to be reliable and reproducible. - A set of 93 compounds (including substrates, ligands, radical, and base) have been selected and molecular descriptors calculated. - Various unsupervised data clustering methods (e.g., k-Means, k-Medoids, hierarchical clustering, density-based clustering) and similarity measures (e.g., Euclidean, Manhattan, Cosine, weighted Lp metrics) have been implemented and compared on the provided molecular descriptors to look for intrinsic structures of input reactions.
+A data visualization tool has been built for presenting and assessing the results.
+A good data clustering method will organize reaction into meaningful structures to serve as an underlying mechanism to minimize the total number of reactions needed for building the kinetic prediction model.
+Our experiments have shown that k-Means, k-Medoids and weighted Lp metrics are the best combinations for identifying cluster structures on the input reactions.